yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ## Step 5: Initiate the payment process

-After the user has selected a payment method, remember to call `yuno.startPayment()` to initiate the payment flow.
-Below, you will find an example where `yuno.startPayment()` is called when the user clicks on `button-pay`:
+After the user has selected a payment method, call `yuno.startPayment()` to initiate the payment flow:

 ```javascript
 const PayButton = document.querySelector("#button-pay");